Advanced Placement Testing

-Loudoun County Public Schools charges $86 per AP test, with the exception of AP Seminar, which costs $134.
+Loudoun County Public Schools charges $88 per AP exam, with the exception of AP Seminar and AP Research, which cost $136.

-Payments may be made by cash or check at the high school's Counseling Office (when schools reopen) or by credit card using the school's online payment portal.
+Payments may be made by cash or check at the high school or by credit card using SchoolCash Online.

 If a family needs to arrange for a payment plan or anticipates difficulty in paying for the exam, the family should speak confidentially with the school Principal or School Testing Coordinator.

-Please note: beginning with the 2021-2022 school year, LCPS will pay for the first 4 AP tests that each enrolled LCPS student attempts.
-The 4 tests are cumulative across the student's high school enrollment with payment required after the limit has been reached.
+Please note: beginning with the 2021-2022 school year, LCPS will pay for the first 4 AP exams that each enrolled LCPS student attempts.
+The 4 exams are cumulative across the student's high school enrollment with payment required after the limit has been reached.